 Office Expenses: If, like most writers, you work at home, you may be able to deduct the cost of your home office.
 This deduction is particularly valuable if you are a renter because it enables you to deduct a portion of your monthly rent, a sizable expense that is ordinarily not deductible.
 If you rent an outside office, the entire cost is deductible.

-Subscriptions: You can deduct the cost of magazine, journal, newsletter, and other subscriptions useful for your writing business.
-This would include, for example, the cost of any magazine to which you may wish to sell a freelance article.
+Subscriptions: You can deduct the cost of subscribing to on-line and print publications useful for your writing business.
+These include magazines, journals, newsletters, and blogs.
+This would also include, for example, the cost of any magazine to which you may wish to sell a freelance article.

 Research Expenses: Professional writers may deduct their research expenses such as the cost of books or hiring a researcher.